About

 Animal Biomechanics

-I work with Dr. Talia Moore, PI of EMBiR Lab, to uncover explanations for patterns in evolution and ecology.
+In graduate school, I also worked with Dr. Talia Moore, PI of EMBiR Lab, to uncover explanations for patterns in evolution and ecology.
 Often, engineering and robotics can help us test hypotheses and learn more about animal movement.

 Publications